Scouting NFL officiating for the playoffs: Everything you need to know

 Because postseason crews are mixed, there is marginal value in studying a referee's regular-season trends.
 There are a couple of exceptions, however.
 The most notable is roughing the passer, because the referee is the primary official tasked with watching the pocket and throwing flags on fouls involving the quarterback.

 As the chart shows, the wild-card round will feature two of the five referees who threw at least 10 flags for roughing the passer this season: Walt Anderson and Clete Blakeman.
-Vinovich threw two such penalties, an NFL low.
+Vinovich called two such penalties, an NFL low.

 Roughing the passer was one of the biggest stories in the NFL during the early part of the season.
 There were 31 flags thrown in the first three weeks to accommodate a point of emphasis against landing on quarterbacks with full body weight.
 A competition committee clarification prior to Week 4 scaled back the frequency for a while, but the point of emphasis had its effect.